Universal Login Page Customization

 Page Templates

-Page Templates for New Universal Login can only be updated via the Page Templates API.
+Page Templates for Universal Login can only be updated via the Page Templates API.
 Page templates are used to format the HTML page within which the login widget renders.
 For example, adding a background or controlling where on the page the widget renders.

 CSS Customization